Krish3024/Krish3024/README.md

 - 👋 Hi, I’m @Krish3024
 - 👀 I’m interested in coding and web-development
-- 🌱 I’m currently learning React and DSA
+- 🌱 I’m currently learning React-JS and DSA
 - 📫 Your can react me at krishsah5216@gmail.com / 7440965103
 - ⚡ Fun fact: I love good food